pyinat/pyinaturalist/CONTRIBUTING.md

 We use the [pytest](https://docs.pytest.org/en/latest/) framework for unit testing.
 Just run the `pytest` command to run locally.

-We also use [tox](https://tox.readthedocs.io/en/latest/) to test multiple python versions.
+For PRs, GitHub Actions will also run tests for all supported python versions.
-Use the `tox` command to run locally.
-This is also run by GitHub Actions on all pull requests.
+You can use [tox](https://tox.readthedocs.io/en/latest/) to test these versions locally.

 ### Type Annotations
 All parameters and return values should have type annotations, which will be checked by `mypy` and